 Genetic dissimilarity and reproductive hormones such as estrogen, progesterone, and testosterone can also impact the way a body behaves to a vaccine, making women more vulnerable to encounter more and severe reactions to the vaccine.

-Incredibly, women have a reduced risk of getting serious COVID-19 symptoms, but the weakness towards the vaccines is surprising.
+Incredibly, women have a reduced risk of getting serious COVID-19 symptoms, but the weakness of the vaccines is surprising.

 A fresh study done by the CDC looked over data from the first 13.7 million COVID vaccine jabs administered to people in the U.S. About 79% of 7,000 people who reported side effects were women.
 The study also found that all 19 people who had anaphylaxis after the Moderna vaccine were female.
 With the Pfizer vaccine, 44 of 47 people who had anaphylaxis were women.